Call for Course Proposals

 All SIUC faculty – from the sciences, arts, humanities, social sciences, and pre-professional programs -- are encouraged to apply.

 - You may submit individually or in pairs (co-convening your courses, together the class size will not exceed 20).

 - Please submit your proposal using this Course Proposal Form.

 We invite proposals in either one of the following two categories:

 - General call for proposals: A topic of your choice that would be of interest to undergraduate majors from an array of academic disciplines.
 Remuneration: faculty incentive, i.e., $3200 in OTS, if taught in addition to regular teaching duties; or Department incentive, i.e., $3200 to the Department for release of faculty to teach the course.

 - Call for Honors Teaching Fellows in Cluster: You will join a cluster of Honors faculty whose classes coalesce around a specific theme.
-Our Fall 2020-Spring 2021 theme is: From Cradle to Cradle.
+Our Fall 2021-Spring 2022 theme is: The state of climate emergency: The earth and us.
 Faculty in the cluster will participate in occasional seminars with others in the cluster, including graduate and undergraduates (by invitation); and make one public presentation on their research-teaching in the semester.
 The Honors program will also coordinate our distinguished speaker series with the theme.
 Honors teaching fellows will teach their courses on load and receive $3200 in OTS.

 Course Proposals are vetted by the Honors Advisory Council, comprised of faculty from all the Colleges.
-Current members are:Call for Cradle to Cradle Cluster
+Current members are:Call for proposals for the themed cluster